tagohd/mono/Chat Logs/2023 Chat Logs/(2) February 2023 Chat Logs.md

 >Yeah.
 I was just screwing around on the piano and thought, "Hey, this sounds cool and foreboding.
 Maybe it can be, like, the theme of [[CURSED AL'S CURSED DOMAIN|the bad guy's castle]]"

 L:
->"maybe the bad guy uses some sort of soul magic or something"
+>"maybe the bad guy uses some sort of [[SOUL|soul]] magic or something"
 >but no it does sound v cool

 S:
 >[[CURSED AL#Al, THE SOUL TAKER|Al, THE SOUL TAKER]]
->>With enough souls, he will become godlike.
+>>With enough [[SOUL|souls]], he will become godlike.
 His essence is eternal, but there has always been someone to banish him.
 Souls taken by Al are gradually forgotten until they all but disappear from existence.
 >>
 >>What draws people to Al?
 Not what makes someone willing to forfeit their soul, but what are the first steps?
 Does Al seek them out, or is he summoned?
 >Uh...